complexdatacollective/Server/README.md

 New approach (work-in-progress):

-1. `npm run start:electron-renderer`: to start the webpack dev server
+1. `npm run start:electron`: to start the webpack dev server
   - Note: must be running on port 3000.
-2. `npm run start:electron` (in another terminal session)
+2. `npm run electron:dev` (in another terminal session)
   1. Copies the electron source to `./electron-dev`
   2. Runs the electron app from there, including background services.